THE ENTICEMENT OF EXPENDITURE

 I apologize for all of these posts being about me.
 I read pages and pages of stuff every day...mostly depressing material with far too few positive messages.
-I look at a lot of grip and grin photos of our kids getting awards and advancement, and then I read…Continue
+I shot a lot of grip and grin photos of our kids getting awards and advancement, and then I read horror…Continue

 My most recent comment, left On this day...